HunAndBun/ArrowUtilities/CONTRIBUTING.md

 - How do YOU suggest fixing it?
 Arrow Utils. is made by programmers FOR programmers, so feel free to chime in!
 - ANY other info that you're willing to share, and you believe is important.
   - System specs, project files, Unity version, IDE, etc..

+### Monetarily
+If you're not looking to dive into the code, documentation, etc., or you just want to show your support for the projects produced by @HunAndBun overall, You can always contribute monetarily through the 'Sponsor' button above.
+This supports both Arrow Utilities, and future projects undertaken by the @HunAndBun team.
+Don't feel presured to do so whatsoever, as Arrow Utilities is, and always was, intended to be freeware.

 ### Your Own Code
 Depending on your skill level, jumping into the code itself can be a bit of a daunting task.
 However, Arrow Utilities in itself was made by a beginner so there's probably plenty to fix! 😅 Let's go over some options!